-If you’re driving give yourself plenty of time.
-Since we rarely drive it took us a while to figure things out but finally found parking at the Intercontinental Hotel down the street ( Valet parking is only $15 an hour which is cheaper than the $40 we saw at most parking lots!).
-The Toronto Maple Leaf Monster Jam show took place at the Rogers Centre this past weekend and was approximately 2.5 hours long.
-We missed the first hour unfortunately but the kids in front of us were sure to tell us how awesome it was.
-We watched in amazement as the ginormous trucks did high jumps and wheelies … oh yes quite a few flipped too.
-I was holding my breath until the drivers got out.
-The Scooby Doo flip was the one that freaked me out the most but I was so glad when the driver, glad in pink, got out of her vehicle unharmed.
+If you’re driving to the show, give yourself plenty of time.
+Since we rarely drive downtown, it took us a while to figure our where to park but we finally found a spot at the nearby Intercontinental Hotel, where Valet parking is only $15 an hour – much cheaper than the $40 we saw at most parking lots!
+This show, called the Toronto Maple Leaf Monster Jam took place at the Rogers Centre and was approximately 2.5 hours long.
+We missed the first hour unfortunately, but the kids in front of us made sure to tell us how awesome it was.
+We watched in amazement as the ginormous trucks did high jumps and wheelies … oh yes, and quite a few flipped too, leaving me holding my breath until the drivers got out.
+The Scooby Doo flip was the one that freaked me out the most, but I was so glad when the driver, clad in pink, got out of her vehicle unharmed.

 Little Monkey looked on with glee.
 I was very surprised by the fact that she wants to go back next year with Baby Boy.
 You can expect very loud noises, reverberations and a fair bit of fumes so be ready for that.
-The noise levels affects each kid differently and it’s hard to predict a child’s comfort level with big bangs and revving engines, but here are a few tips I picked up along the way.
+I know that noise levels affect each kid differently and so it’s hard to predict a child’s comfort level with big bangs and revving engines, but here are a few tips I picked up along the way.

 - Noise Cancelling Headsets are a must!
 Bring a good pair, not just the toy stuff.
 I have misplaced our Baby Banz but luckily the hubs lent us his Bose ones and they worked fabulously!

 - Bring snacks and milk for the little ones.
-Line-ups can be long at the concession stand and we brought raisins which we pulled out when Little Monkey did her usual “I’m bored!”.
-She’s rarely bored but hungry during these times I’ve noticed
+Line-ups can be long at the concession stand and so we brought raisins to pull out when Little Monkey did her usual, “I’m bored!” routine (she’s rarely bored but actually hungry).

 - Go for a walk in the fresh air after the event.
-There’s a lot of fumes and it’s to be expected.
+There are a lot of fumes and it’s to be expected.
 Just air those lungs out after the event before getting back in your car and you’ll feel a lot better.

 Honestly, I didn’t think I’d like Monster Jam – just was not my thing.
 However, I will be going back because it was actually quite entertaining and Little Monkey, dressed in her princess shirt, liked it quite a bit.
 If you’re anxious about the noise or the fumes, check out Arriba Restaurant at the Renessaince Hotel because you can watch the whole thing from the restaurant.
-If you can get seats at Arriba, it’s a great way to spend the afternoon at all; watch the Monster Jam sessions, enjoy some cocktails and good eats.
-I haven’t been here myself but I’ve heard good things.
+If you can get seats at Arriba, it’s a great way to spend the afternoon watching the Monster Jam sessions while enjoying some cocktails and good eats.
+I haven’t been there myself but I’ve heard good things.
 If you have kids with sensitive years or infants, I think the restaurant is definitely the way to go.
 Can’t comment on how the experience would differ but I guess there’s one way to find out!

 Have you been to Monster Jam?